inventhouse/allgit/BranchFlow.md

     - DONE: `listb` - lists branches that don't match their upstream (including local branches)
     - allgit -a/--alias-branches? - run in repos with local branches that don't "match" upstream - needs to be a "pre-filter" in allgit though
     - should it include "pure local" branches? - probably

+- DONE: git aliases for seamless integration
+- newb/getb auto-alias names should be much shorter
+    - cleverly pull initials from the slug?

 - explain the subtleties of ALLGIT_BRANCH and BranchFlow
 - detail the defaults and parsing behavior of the various commands (when ALLGIT_BRANCH is the alias vs. the branch, etc) - or maybe need to detail that in the -h?